robdrimmie/imtg/devlog/rmd/plan.md

 1611 okay, so reseting resources to base appaears to have cleared that up a bit.
 I wasn't properly doing that so the calculations weren't going to show up and resting just like, kept going over the top however it was that worked.

+1613 so like, what to do next?

+1614 first fight is lost and takes like 60 events.
+That's not _that_ much really?
+6 combatants, a total of 10 tries each that's.... too much probably?

+wounds are not being applied, right?
+I'm actually deducting from current during combat still?

+1617 so yeah, time to get into combat-y stuff.

+1927 time for some homework combat is .. rough.

+2027 so, combat. how's that working for ya?

+2028 I was like "I should make a Combat class that manages everyting" and then I was like "oh yeah I have one of those"

+2029 so that's how that's going.

+It's not _terrible_ terrible, it's just not good.

+2029 so the problem is just that everyone sucks, really. they just miss each other a lot and don't hurt each other a lot because that's what happens with normal people, really. punching the shit out of each other is hard and even killing someone with a sword is hard.

+2031 so one thing to try is to add the rest of the party. if three people die maybe six people won't. but there will be sooooo many rounds.
+Do we want combat that is 60 rounds even?

+2034 they all have two things in their inventory.

+I think I need to .. geez.
+I was about to say I think I need to get it working without the win condition in the boot slot and without the backpack to start. and the character starts with nothing they go out as a group and wallop something and maybe someonen gets a piece of something and like, they're holding it in their hand. and so then after just a couple of fights perhaps they want to come to town?

+I guess vending desire should take currency into consideration and eventually knowledge of purchasing things? that's a far afield sort of place we've gotten to.

+2037 and start with one character and accumulate others over time.

+shit I really do think that's the right thing to do. and that makes the inventory management more interesting.
+Down to one character, dial down the intensity of the mobs and the drop rate, build up from there.

+2046 so budget is 6.
+I guess that might be something that differs based on the card maybe? but for now I'm doing math to get it.